Bethel

-Bethel (בֵּית-אֵל, "House of El" or "House of God", also transliterated Beth El, Beth-El, Beit El; Βαιθήλ; Bethel) was an ancient Israelite sanctuary frequently mentioned in the Hebrew Bible.
+Bethel (בֵּית-אֵל, "House of El" or "House of God", also transliterated Beth El, Beth-El, Beit El; Βαιθήλ; Bethel) was an ancient Israelite city and sacred space that is frequently mentioned in the Hebrew Bible.

-Bethel is first referred to in the bible as being near where Abram pitched his tent.
-Later, Bethel is mentioned as the location where Jacob dreams of a ladder leading to heaven, and which he therefore named Bethel, "House of God".
-The name is further used for a border city located between the territory of the Israelite tribe of Benjamin and that of the tribe of Ephraim, which first belonged to the Benjaminites and was later conquered by the Ephraimites.
-In the 4th century CE, Eusebius of Caesarea and Jerome described Bethel as a small village that lay 12 Roman miles north of Jerusalem, to the right or east of the road leading to Neapolis.
+Bethel is first referred to in the Bible as being near the place where Abram pitched his tent.
+Later, Bethel is mentioned as the location of Jacob's Ladder that Jacob named Bethel "House of God".
+The name is further used for a border city located between the territory of the tribe of Benjamin and that of the tribe of Ephraim, which first belonged to the Benjaminites and was later conquered by the Ephraimites.
+In the 4th century, Eusebius and Jerome described Bethel as a small village that lay 12 Roman miles north of Jerusalem to the right or the east of the road leading to Neapolis.

-Most scholars identify Bethel with the modern-day village of Beitin, located in the West Bank, 5 km northeast of Ramallah; a few scholars prefer El-Bireh.
+Most scholars identify Bethel with the modern-day village of Beitin, located in the West Bank, 5 km northeast of Ramallah.
+After the fall of the Crusader kingdom, Bethel was left in ruins under the rule of Saladin, remaining uninhabited for centuries until the mid-19th century when modern-day Beitin was established.
 In 1977, the biblical name was applied to the Israeli settlement of Beit El, founded nearby.
-In several countries—particularly in the United States—the name has been given to various locations (see Bethel (disambiguation)).
+In several countries, particularly the United States, the name has been given to various locations (see Bethel (disambiguation)).

 Identification

-Beitin
+Bethel is widely identified by most scholars with the modern Arab village of Beitin, situated in the central part of the West Bank.

-Edward Robinson identified the Arab village of Beitin in the West Bank with ancient Bethel in Biblical Researches in Palestine, 1838–52.
-He based this assessment on its fitting the location described in earlier texts, and on the philological similarities between the modern and ancient name, arguing that the replacement of the Hebrew el with the Arabic in was not unusual.
-Most academics continue to identify Bethel with Beitin.
+Among the earliest proponents of this identification was biblical scholar and traveler Edward Robinson, in his work Biblical Researches in Palestine (1838–1852).
+Robinson based this assessment on the location described in ancient texts, and on the philological similarities between the modern and ancient name, arguing that the replacement of the Hebrew el with the Arabic in was not unusual.
+This viewpoint was later reaffirmed by another early scholar, Henry Baker Tristram.
+The final 'l' in the name "Bethel" endured until the Crusader period.
+The name "Beitin," with the /n/ ending, was not documented until the 19th century, possibly coming into use after the Early Middle Ages.A minority view was proposed by David Palmer Livingston and John J. Bimson, who proposed an alternative identification, suggesting that Bethel might be equated with al-Bireh, while positing Beitin as biblical Ophrah.
+However, Ophrah is commonly identified with the nearby village of Taybeh.
+These proposals have been rejected by Jules Francis Gomes, who wrote that "The voices of Livingston and Bimson have hardly been taken seriously by those who worked on the excavations of Bethel."

-El-Bireh

-David Palmer Livingston contradicts this view, based on the lack of positive identification by means of inscriptions and relying on the distance from Jerusalem according to Eusebius and Jerome.
-He identifies Bethel with El-Bireh, suggesting that Beitin might be biblical Ophrah; however, Ophrah is commonly identified with the nearby village of Taybeh.

-In the Hebrew Bible